 The headline for Gilormo Injury Law could be better.
 Phrases like “Fierce Advocates, Proven Results” are generic and put the focus on the attorney instead of the visitor.

-Just a reminder: Every bit of copy should be visitor-centric, not attorney-centric.
-Talk about them, not yourself and you’ll win.
+This is just a reminder that every piece of copy should be visitor-centric, not attorney-centric.
+Talk about them, not yourself, and you'll win.

-The home page does have a great video front and center though that includes testimonials from real clients.
-If Gilormo Injury wanted to improve their headline, they could review what their clients talked about and turn it into a more compelling value prop.
+The home page does have a great video front and center, though, that includes testimonials from real clients.
+If Gilormo Injury wanted to improve its headline, it could review what its clients talked about and turn it into a more compelling value prop.

 Having a contact form above the fold works great for location/service pages.
-When you add them like this to the home page it can be a bit too premature.
+However, adding them like this to the home page can be a bit premature.

-In this case, it works due to the video a visitor would ideally watch beforehand and learn everything they need to feel comfortable moving forward and contacting this firm.
+In this case, it works because a visitor would ideally watch the video beforehand and learn everything they need to feel comfortable moving forward and contacting this firm.

 Contact Page

-Having a call button remain visible in the navigation on mobile is something a lot of firms forget about.
-Gilormo handles this effectively and increases the odds a visitor will use it instead of expecting them to open your navigation to find it.
+Many firms forget about having a call button remain visible in the mobile navigation.
+Gilormo handles this effectively and increases the odds a visitor will use it instead of expecting them to open the navigation to find it.

 Home Page